tabaddor/av-swe-guide/README.md

 - [ ] [Why Sensor Fusion?](https://www.coursera.org/learn/state-estimation-localization-self-driving-cars/lecture/HCP35/why-sensor-fusion)

 ### LiDar Sensing ###
-You may have heard that Elon Musk and Tesla stay away from LiDar for their own reasons, one being that LiDar is expensive.
-Well, it used to be expensive.
-LiDar is becoming less expensive and is best suited for self-driving cars.

 - [ ] [Light Detection and Ranging Sensors](https://www.coursera.org/learn/state-estimation-localization-self-driving-cars/lecture/3NXgp/lesson-1-light-detection-and-ranging-sensors)
 - [ ] [LiDar Sensing Models and Point Clouds](https://www.coursera.org/learn/state-estimation-localization-self-driving-cars/lecture/Huunu/lesson-2-lidar-sensor-models-and-point-clouds)